by Amit Mohite

 Pharmaceutical water isn’t one-size-fits-all.
 Different applications require specific grades of water to meet certain standards.
 The three primary types are:

 Each grade has unique preparation methods to match its intended use.
-For instance, WFI must meet microbial and endotoxin limits to ensure safety for patient injection.
+For instance, WFI must meet microbial and endotoxin limits to ensure the safety of patient injections.

 Regulatory Standards and Compliance Requirements